Kabindas/microsvc/readme.md

 All migrations have already run, and all the MSTests are expecting the data sedded

+There are two migrations, one for each database, to play with this there is a <b><i>util.txt</i></b> at microsvc.services/DbRepos with some commands to run on Package Manager Console.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->